-The hooded merganser is a very small duck, the smallest of the three merganser species that can be found on the BC Coastal Region
+Hooded Merganser Ducks are a very small duck, the smallest of the three merganser species that can be found on Vancouver Island.

 Male Hooded Mergansers have a large white crest surrounded by black.
-The head, neck and back are all black, and the chest, breast and belly are white.
+The head, neck, and back are all black, and the chest, breast, and belly are white.
 Black lines can be seen on the sides and flanks.
 The tail is brown.
-The bill is black and the iris, legs and feet are all yellow.
+The bill is black and the eyes, legs, and feet are all yellow.